mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Well, the codex of the senate has pretty clear guidelines on sentencing for interruption.
 I would be risking my post if I let hae free without punishment."

-Kip, turned to the magistrate and pleaded to him, "Please.
-Lif had every positive intention.
-Thi doesn't deserve to be shipped off to Ulukoma."
+Kipnu turned to the magistrate and pleaded to him, "Please.
+Liffa had every positive intention.
+Thi doesn't deserve to be shipped off."

 Fajro chimed in, "Perhaps an alternative arrangement can be made.
 One that is beneficial to both Liffa and all of Palinan."

-Kip and the magistrate turned to him to hear more.
+Kipnu and the magistrate turned to him to hear more.

 "If Liffa is inclined, thi could work with me in Holrag on our observational study of the obstruction."